adamlu123/adamlu123.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a researcher at Microsoft working on efficient finetuning methodologies of OpenAI models.
+I am a senior researcher at Microsoft Research, Redmond working on vision and language models and efficient finetuning methodologies of OpenAI models.
 Before that I received my Ph.D. degree in Statistics at UC Irvine (advisor: [Pierre Baldi](https://scholar.google.com/citations?user=RhFhIIgAAAAJ&hl=en)).

 I worked on a wide variety of scalable machine learning algorithms with applications to neural network model efficiency, image processing, and natural language processing.